juliangut/slim-routing/README.md

 * `prefix`, optional, prefix to be prepended to route names
 * `parent`, optional, references a parent group name
 * `pattern`, optional, path pattern, prepended to route patterns
-* `placeholders`, optional, array of regex/alias for path placeholders,
+* `placeholders`, optional, array of regex/alias for pattern placeholders,
 * `parameters`, optional, array of definitions of parameters, to be used in route transformer
 * `transformers`, optional, array of ParameterTransformer instances or reference to ParameterTransformer instances that will be extracted from the container
 * `arguments`, optional, array of arguments to attach to final route
-* `middleware`, optional, array of middleware to be added to all group routes
+* `middlewares`, optional, array of middleware to be added to all group routes

 ##### Route (Method level)